ShenduoZhang/shenduo.icu/courses.md

   toc: true
 ---

-This page contains the math class I've taken and my notes as well as cheatsheets I made for review.
-Although all of the classes' exams are closed book in my school, I found it helpful to do a summary review and make a cheatsheet.
+This page contains math classes I've taken and my notes as well as cheatsheets I made for review.
+Although all of the classes' exams are closed book **(No cheatsheets)** in my school, I found it helpful to always do a summary review with cheatsheets.
 Basically all of them are hand-writen digital notes.
 I tried and found it hard to keep my brain working while taking tex notes.
 I never enjoyed any reputation of good caligraphy.
 Be prepared when you read it.
+Those star marks in the headings means the class is still in progress.

 - FOR NOTES